 We have big plans for Ascot Shed, so we'll likely always be building or upgrading something.
 Our aim is to provide the broadest range of volunteer-run workshop facilities anywhere in the UK, eventually.

 Some of the activities we're planning to accommodate:

 If any of this sounds like your cup of tea, please get in touch and we'll arrange a time for you to visit.
 Or simply pop in if you're in the neighbourhood during the week.

 We're entirely community-funded and have been fortunate to receive donations of tools and materials from local residents; Our whole garage clearance service is much appreciated by the recently bereaved.
 In the summer of '22 we recovered workbenches & racking from the old Heatherwood Hospital during decommission, and we have an ongoing arrangement with LOCK5 [link], one of the temporary event structure providers to Ascot Racecourse, where they give us their off-cuts before and used timber after Royal Ascot race week.
 This alone keeps us stocked with good wood all year and raises everyone's sustainability score in with the bargain.
 Nice!

 If you have any tools, machines (working or not), industrial furniture or building materials going spare and would like them to be well used and much appreciated, please email Info@AscotShed.org [email link].

 Whatever your reason for contacting us, please tell us a little about yourself and include a phone number so we can call you back.
 Thanks.

-We welcome any support that local residents and businesses might wish to contribute, however we have little need for volunteer manpower.
-We like to do the work ourselves.
+We're eager and ready for any support that local societies and businesses might wish to offer, however we have little need for volunteer manpower.
+We do that work ourselves.